 The Freestyle2 Keyboard features low-force, tactile membrane keyswitches.
-At only 45 grams, this is at least 25% less force than most traditional and even many ergonomic keyboards.
+At only 45 grams, this is at least 25% less force than most traditional and even many other ergonomic keyboards.
 Rated at 10 million actuations, the keyswitches on the Freestyle2 will provide years of quiet, comfortable typing.

 The Freestyle2 Keyboard can be further customized with one or more of the Optional Accessory Kits described below (sold separately).
 With the addition of the appropriate Accessory Kit, this already highly configurable keyboard can be customized to provide even more ergonomic benefits.